rokudev/dynamic-voice-enabled-keyboards/README.md

 - The **VoiceTextEditBox** displays the text that has been entered or spoken.
 This node supports multiple voice entry modes for entering email addresses, passwords, street addresses, and PINs.
 This node currently supports voice entry in English only.

+## Upgrading to dynamic voice-enabled keyboards

-> Developers should upgrade the [legacy keyboards](https://developer.roku.com/docs/references/scenegraph/dialog-nodes/dialog.md) in their channels to dynamic voice-enabled keyboards in order to leverage the following benefits:
+Developers should upgrade the [legacy keyboards](https://developer.roku.com/docs/references/scenegraph/dialog-nodes/dialog.md) in their channels to dynamic voice-enabled keyboards in order to leverage the following benefits:

->
-> - **Faster on-device sign-ups and sign-ins.** Enable customers to use voice entry to provide PIN codes when subscribing to channels and passwords when logging in.
+- **Faster on-device sign-ups and sign-ins.** Enable customers to use voice entry to provide PIN codes when subscribing to channels and passwords when logging in.

->
-> - **Localized in-channel search**: Enable customers to search for content in their native language.
+- **Localized in-channel search**: Enable customers to search for content in their native language.

->
-> - **Localized customer information entry**: Enable customers to enter their personal information in their native language.
+- **Localized customer information entry**: Enable customers to enter their personal information in their native language.